Services Pricing Work Studio Team Blog Contact Start a project

 Prominence -> Do other people seem to trust you?

-Part II: Local SEO Is Identity Discipline
+Local SEO Is Identity Discipline

 Local SEO is often sold as a bag of tricks.
 Add keywords.
 Get citations.
 Post updates.
 Ask for reviews.
 Add schema.